top of page

 Are mobile notaries legally recognized in Florida?

 Yes.
-Mobile notaries are commissioned by the State of Florida and perform notarizations that are just as legally valid as those completed in an office.
+They are commissioned by the State of Florida and perform fully valid notarizations.

 Comments